 4. Justine Bateman

-Emmy-nominated actress and sister of actor Jason Bateman, Justin Bateman recently enrolled at the University of California Los Angeles and is studying digital management and computer science.
+Emmy-nominated actress and sister of actor Jason Bateman, Justine Bateman recently enrolled at the University of California Los Angeles and is studying digital management and computer science.
 Her classes included topics from Java to C++.
 The career-pivot was not always easy for Bateman who told Fast Company, “With computer science, I had to go through that uncomfortable process of my brain establishing a hash table, if you will—the coders will get that—for this new information, because I didn’t have one.”
 The actress is expected to graduate next year and hopes to pursue a career within the industry or even start her own technology company.

 5. Karlie Kloss